webmaster-exit-1/nmap-nse-scripts-cheat-sheet/README.md

 ---

 ## 📜 License
-This cheat sheet is open-source under the MIT license.
+This cheat sheet is open-source under the GPLV3 license.
 Contributions, suggestions, and improvements are always welcome!

 ---